 I began exploring around the island.
 I went fishing on the jetty.
 I had a handline with a big jag of hooks at the end.
 There was a big school of sea mullet which passed under the jetty.
 They were about 100 mm in thickness and 750 mm long.
 I jagged one of the fish and pulled it up to the jetty.
 I caught several other large reef fish.
 Was I excited!
 What was I going to do with them?
 I needed to clean them and cook them.

 It was lunchtime.
 Then I saw a family on the beach who had lit a fire.
 I went down to them to see if I could use their fire.
 I explained my circumstances, it turned out that that family knew the Kum Yuans.
 They sort of took me under their wing.
 I cooked these fish in alfoil and shared them with the family.

 That night I went around the end of the island to sleep under the trees above the beach.
 I pulled out my sleeping bag and no one knew I was there.

 In the morning, I then went collecting hydroids on the reef after the tide had gone out.
 In the afternoon, I caught the boat back to Cairns and started hitching back to College.
 I got down from Cairns a certain way and as it got later, the driver asked me home for the night.
-He gave me hot breakfast in the morning and set me off again.
+He gave me a hot breakfast in the morning and set me off again.
 The cultural climate has changed altogether to how it is now.
 People were so trusting and helpful back then.
 I eventually made it back one day late and had to pay a re-register fine for that.
-It was a trip I well remember!!
+It was a trip I will remember!!